| Written by Steven Greene

 Improving accuracy and speeding up the process of accounting for everyone on the rig, projects were initiated that would eventually lead to an automated emergency mustering solution.
 The goal is a reliable system that provides full timely and proper muster.

 Ease-of-use is an additional criterion for an electronic muster system, allowing new crewmembers to operate it within minutes of being on board if required.
 It should be robust and run in case of any single or, in some cases, multiple defects.
-In addition, such a system should quickly transmit the needed information in a comprehensible form to the command team on the vessel's bridge or to the rescue operation team onshore and the muster takers at the individual muster locations.
+In addition, such a system should quickly transmit the needed information in a comprehensible form to the command team on the vessel's bridge or to the rescue operation team onshore and the muster takers at the individual muster locations (continue reading about "mobile mustering").

 These criteria are met with an RFID mustering solution.
 Based on three typical emergencies, the characteristic features of RFID mustering can be: